-Dave Cliff, Professor of Computer Science, talks about his experience with a break down in his mental health.
-How catastrophic thinking, panic attacks and the stigma around mental health made his life miserable and how he came through the other side.
+Professor of Computer Science David Cliff talks about his experience with a break down in his mental health and how he came through it.

 Talking about your mental health (good, bad and everything in between) is something we really encourage and we’re proud that our staff are leading by example.
 If you’re a student and need to talk to someone about your mental health or get some support you can talk to the teams in your school office, or find more resources on the University of Bristol website.
 If you ever need a chat you can contact the Samaritans 24/7 no matter who you are.